rachelallyson/hero-hook-form/docs/font-picker-guide.md

 ## How It Works

-The font picker field automatically detects if the `@rachelallyson/heroui-font-picker` package is available:
+The font picker field automatically detects if the `@rachelallyson/heroui-font-picker` package is available using dynamic imports:

 - **✅ With Package**: Full font picker functionality with Google Fonts integration
+- **⏳ Loading**: Shows loading state while the package is being imported
 - **⚠️ Without Package**: Shows helpful fallback message explaining the requirement

+The FontPickerField uses modern dynamic imports to load the font picker package at runtime, ensuring compatibility with all modern bundlers and ESM environments.

 This provides: